chains-project/dirty-waters/README.md

 Sometimes, the release version specified in a lockfile/pom/similar is not necessarily the same as the tag used in the repository.
 This can happen for a variety of reasons.
 We have compiled several tag formats which were deemed reasonable to lookup, if the exact tag specified in the lockfile/pom/similar is not found.
+They come from a combination of [AROMA](https://dl.acm.org/doi/pdf/10.1145/3643764)'s work and our own research on this subject.
 These formats are the following:

 - `<tag>`
 - `v<tag>`